ludwig-ai/ludwig-docs/docs/user_guide/serving.md

 }
 ```

-For text outputs, the JSON structure returned by the REST PI is the same as for sequences.
+For text outputs, the JSON structure returned by the REST API is the same as for sequences.

 ## batch_predict